SpotlightKid/midiomatic/README.md

 ### MIDI CCRecorder

-Store received Control Change messages and replay them when triggered
+Store received Control Change messages and replay them when triggered.

+**note:** *This plugin is still experimental.
+I recommend not using it in an important project.*

 ![MIDI CCRecorder screenshot](screenshots/MIDICCRecorder.png)